 Light Paintings when the Drone has some light attached and a camera is on the ground:

 The Tree’s Heart Beat – Drone Light Painting

-Funny side note: the owner of the next property thought this is a police drone and tried to shoot it down with a air rifle.
-He didnt get it so iam still flying.
+Funny side note: the owner of the next property thought this is a police drone and tried to shoot it down with an air rifle.
+He didn’t get it so I am still flying.

-So glad i was my Canon was actually in Bulb mode running and i got the shot of me crashing my DJI MavicPro drone into the tree.
+So glad I was when I saw my Canon was actually in Bulb mode running and I got the shot of me crashing my DJI MavicPro drone into the tree.
 Attached was a smell Lumecube.
 It crashed into it and fell down from branch to branch to the ground.
-Apart from the damage to the drone i really really love the picture.
+Apart from the damage to the drone I really really love the picture.

-Here you’ll find some Light Painting examples taken by a Drone or the Drone has been the sorce of light.
-First part is the drone taking the picture and the light painting is done on the ground.
+Here you’ll find some Drone Light Painting examples taken from a Drone or the Drone has become the source of light.
+The first part is the drone taking the picture and the light painting is done on the ground shot by a DSLR.

 I started off with a DJI Phantom3.
-Today i call a Mavic Pro and a Mavic Pro2 my own.
-I use the Mavic Pro only a s light source bacause it has crashed a few times and i cant really relay on it anymore as well as the superior Image Quality of the Mavic Pro2.
+Today I call a Mavic Pro and a Mavic Pro2 my own.
+I use the Mavic Pro only a slight source because it has crashed a few times and I can’t really rely on it anymore as well as the superior Image Quality of the Mavic Pro2.